omokshyna/java-dead-links/README.md

 # Step 1
 Please suggest a PR with a
 * Java code implementing the below contract;
-* Test calling `main(String[] args)` verifying the sys output correctness, several options to consider:
+* Test calling `main(String[] args)` and verifying the program system output correctness.
+Several options to consider:
   * Make use of `Before/After` junit annotations to replace/restore `System.out` `Writer`, see [SO](https://stackoverflow.com/a/1119559) answer for details
-  * See http://stefanbirkner.github.io/system-rules/ rules helping catching system output, `System.err and System.out` section in particular
+  * See http://stefanbirkner.github.io/system-rules/ rules helping to gather system output.
+See `System.err and System.out` section in particular

 ## Input arguments